jewettaij/moltemplate/doc/moltemplate_manual_README.md

 I became concerned about the github download size.
 The moltemplate manual is a large binary file which changes rapidly.
-Every time a minor change was made to the manual, the git repository to grow by about 700kB in size.
+Every time a minor change was made to the manual, the git repository would grow by about 700kB in size.